HaydenS3/ris/README.md

 ## TODOs

+- [ ] Can I exit the ssh terminal without leaving the queue?
+Maybe run bsub in the background and have it email me when it's done?
 - [ ] Try parallel computing
 - [ ] Try job groups and arrays
 - [ ] Try multiple different configuration options